alckasoc/Joblisting-Webscraper/README.md

 I used selenium for this project because it, unlike beautifulsoup4, allows for JavaScript which proved especially helpful in one of the large difficulties of this project.

+pandas:

+I used pandas for creating the dataframe after the job webscraping is done.

 ## Requirements for Use

 - I used Google Chrome Version 90.0.4430.212 and its corresponding Chromedriver for this project (you can find your Chromedriver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)).
 To check Chrome version, navigate to a Google browser and click the upper right three dots > Settings > Help > About Google Chrome.
 - Python ≥ 3.8.3.
 - Selenium ≥ 3.141.0.
+- Pandas ≥ 1.2.4.

 ## Tutorial